 Early Notables of the Peckfarde family (pre 1700)

-More information is included under the topic Early Peckfarde Notables in all our PDF Extended History products and printed products wherever possible.
+Another 50 words (4 lines of text) are included under the topic Early Peckfarde Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Peckfarde family